Affiliated Staff and Faculty

 Post-Deportation Human Rights Project

-Ms. Aimee Mayer-Salins joined PDHRP after serving as a Judicial Law Clerk at the Board of Immigration Appeals, a position which she obtained through the Attorney General's Honors Program.
+Ms. Aimee Mayer-Salins, an attorney in private practice, joined PDHRP from July 2015 through June 2016, after serving as a Judicial Law Clerk at the Board of Immigration Appeals, a position which she obtained through the Attorney General's Honors Program.
 Prior to her clerkship at the Board of Immigration Appeals, Ms. Mayer-Salins was a student attorney at the Immigrant Justice Clinic at American University, Washington College of Law.
 In that position, she represented clients seeking relief before USCIS and the immigration courts, conducted immigration intake interviews at detention facilities housing ICE detainees, and wrote and presented a report to the UN Committee on Migrant Workers.
 During law school, Ms. Mayer-Salins interned at the Office of Civil Rights and Civil Liberties at the Department of Homeland Security, the Office of Special Counsel for Immigration-Related Unfair Employment Practices at the U.S. Department of Justice, and Ayuda.
 She also volunteered at the Capital Area Immigrant Rights (CAIR) Coalition and the Central American Resource Center (CARECEN).

 Prof. Daniel Kanstroom